Biman Bangladesh Airlines: Destinations

-New York City
+Route map

-Biman flies internationally to: Abu Dhabi, Bangkok, Dammam, Delhi, Doha, Dubai, Guangzhou, Jeddah, Kathmandu, Kolkata, Kuala Lumpur, Kuwait, London, Manchester, Medina, Muscat, Toronto, Riyadh, Sharjah, Singapore.
+Biman flies internationally to: Abu Dhabi, Bangkok, Dammam, Delhi, Doha, Dubai, Guangzhou, Jeddah, Kathmandu, Kolkata, Kuala Lumpur, Kuwait, London, Manchester, Medina, Muscat, Toronto, Riyadh, Sharjah, Singapore and New York.

 Biman currently serves 8 domestic destinations, including its main hub in Dhaka.

 From 1993 to 2006, Biman operated flights to New York City from Dhaka, catering to the many Bangladeshis who lived and studied in the United States.
 New York was Biman's farthest and most prestigious destination, and was kept operational, despite heavy financial losses towards the end, to maintain a landing slot in the US which, if cancelled, could be difficult to regain.

+New York

 In December 1993, the airline inaugurated service to New York City via Delhi, Dubai and Amsterdam using a McDonnell Douglas DC-10.
 It subsequently routed the flight from Dhaka to New York through Dubai and Brussels and the inbound one through Brussels.
 To curb the losses, Biman reduced the service to one flight per week and changed the European stop to Manchester Airport, UK, capitalising on travel demands from the expatriate Bangladeshi community in the north of England.
 On 8 April 2006, Biman's inaugural flight to Manchester landed at Manchester Airport en route to New York.
 However, the Federal Aviation Administration (FAA) had placed the Civil Aviation Authority of Bangladesh (CAAB) into Category 2 (does not meet International Civil Aviation Organization standards) according to its International Aviation Safety Assessment Program, which placed additional restrictions on the country's airlines when flying to the US.
 For Biman, this meant it could continue flying to the US, but could not expand or alter its routes.
 The FAA fined Biman for breaching its rules, and flights to New York began stopping in Brussels again.

 The FAA already warned Biman to replace its ageing DC-10s by December 2005.
 According to experts, these aircraft were inadequately equipped to cross the Atlantic safely.
 On 13 May 2006, the FAA refused permission for the flight to enter its airspace, citing safety concerns over the DC-10.
 The pilots diverted to Montreal, Canada, where the passengers were provided with alternative airline options to complete their journey.
 Canadian authorities inspected the aircraft and gave it a clean bill of health after which the aircraft returned to Dhaka without any passengers.
 The FAA eventually admitted it was mistaken and apologised for the error.
 The incident put an end to the route, which had been losing per flight, owing to its use of obsolete DC-10s.
 Biman decided to axe the route along with several other regional and domestic routes to curb the huge losses being incurred by the airline each month.

+In 2026, it was announced that Biman was aiming to complete a range of ICAO safety audits, with the aiming of earning an FAA Class-1 Category status.
+Bangladesh Civil Aviation Chairman stated that the New York route could not be opened before 2028.